Managing a Kubernetes cluster

 Prerequisites

-Then, you will be able to issue commands against your clusters.
+As soon as you do, you may issue commands against your clusters.

 To install kubectl